 “Never be afraid to raise your voice for honesty and truth and compassion against injustice and lying and greed.
 If people all over the world...would do this, it would change the earth.”

-Tangi earned a Doctorate of Jurisprudence from the Mississippi College School of Law and a Bachelor of Arts degree in English from the University of Southern Mississippi.
+Tangi earned a Doctorate of Jurisprudence from the Mississippi College School of Law in 1997 and a Bachelor of Arts degree in English from the University of Southern Mississippi in 1994.